mindw96/NLP_Assignment_1/README.md

 # How To Run
 1. please install numpy and pandas.

-'''
-pip install numpy
+>pip install numpy
-pip install pandas
+>pip install pandas
-'''

 2. Run py file.
 If you want run each assignment then run Assignment1_n.py file.